Pseudo-extended Markov chain Monte Carlo: Tempering targets with instrumental distributions

-The joint proposal $q(\bx,\beta)$ does not admit a closed-form expression and in general it is not possible to sample from it.
-We can, however, use an MCMC algorithm, in this case an HMC sampler, on the extended-target and therefore only require that $q(\bx,\beta)$ can be evaluated point-wise up to proportionality.
-Under the proposal \eqref{eq:family-q}, the pseudo-extended target \eqref{eq:extended-target} is now
+The joint instrumental $q(\bx,\beta)$ does not admit a closed-form expression and in general we cannot sample from it.
+However, we do not need to sample from it, as we instead use an MCMC algorithm on the extended-target which only requires that $q(\bx,\beta)$ can be evaluated point-wise, up to a constant of proportionality.
+Under the instrumental proposal eq. \eqref{eq:tempered-proposal}, the pseudo-extended target eq. \eqref{eq:extended-target} is now

 where $\pi(\beta)$ is some arbitrary user-chosen target distribution for $\beta$.
-Through our choice of $q(\bx,\beta)$, the normalizing constants for the target and proposal, $Z$ and $C$ respectively are not dependent on $\bx$ or $\beta$ and so cancel in the Metropolis-Hastings ratio.
+Through our choice of $q(\bx,\beta)$, the normalizing constants for the target and instrumental distributions, $Z$ and $C$ respectively are not dependent on $\bx$ or $\beta$ and so cancel in the Metropolis-Hastings ratio.

-\subsection{Related Work on tempered MCMC}
+\subsubsection{Related work on tempered MCMC}

-Tempered MCMC is the most popular approach to sampling from multi-modal targets distributions (see \citet{jasraetal:2007:population} for a full review).
+Tempered MCMC is the most popular approach to sampling from multi-modal target distributions (see \citet{jasraetal:2007:population} for a full review).
 The main idea behind tempered MCMC is to sample from a sequence of tempered targets,